 - 9.1 All authorized insurers which are subject to this Guideline are required to conduct an ORSA.
-The IA expects the main outcomes of the ORSA in the form of a report ("ORSA Report") that considers the minimum requirements in paragraphs 9.4 and 9.5. - 9.1.1 Notwithstanding the mode of operation of the authorized insurer in Hong Kong, i.e. either as a Hong Kong incorporated company or as a Hong Kong branch of an overseas incorporated company, the ORSA Report submitted to the IA should cover the entire company with separate specifics to cover the Hong Kong operations. - 9.1.2 In relation to paragraph 9.1.1, a Hong Kong branch of an overseas incorporated may submit either (i) a combined ORSA Report for the entire company with separate specifics of Hong Kong operations; or (ii) separate sets of ORSA Reports one for the entire company and one for the Hong Kong branch.
-In both cases, only the part of the ORSA Report in relation to the Hong Kong branch is required to meet the minimum requirements of the ORSA under this Guideline. - 9.2 An authorized insurer should also consider its exposure to group risk and perform its ORSA at a level consistent with the way its operations and material risks are managed.
+The IA expects the main outcomes of the ORSA in the form of a report ("ORSA Report") that considers the minimum requirements in paragraphs 9.4 and 9.5. - 9.1.1 Notwithstanding the mode of operation of the authorized insurer in Hong Kong, i.e. either as a Hong Kong incorporated company or as a Hong Kong branch of an overseas incorporated company, the ORSA Report submitted to the IA should cover the entire company with separate specifics to cover the Hong Kong operations.33 - 9.1.2 In relation to paragraph 9.1.1, a Hong Kong branch of an overseas incorporated company may submit either (i) a combined ORSA Report for the entire company with separate specifics of Hong Kong operations; or (ii) separate sets of ORSA Reports one for the entire company and one for the Hong Kong branch.
+In both cases, only the part of the ORSA Report in relation to the Hong Kong branch is required to meet the minimum requirements of the ORSA under this Guideline.